 Matters related to the operations and financial statements of the PARK24 Group that could have a significant impact on the decision-making of investors are described below.
-Forward-looking statements are based on the judgment of the PARK24 Group as the end of this fiscal year, and business risks are not limited to those listed below.
+Forward-looking statements are based on the judgment of the PARK24 Group as of the end of the fiscal year ended October 31, 2020, and business risks are not limited to those listed below.

 Risk Associated with Changes in Economic Conditions